College Success Coaching

 Drawing on decades of experience as university professors, advisors, and deans, we help students understand how colleges function from the inside and how to position themselves to take full advantage of the opportunities available to them.

-Through ongoing conversations, reflection, practical tools, and strategic guidance, students learn how to:
+Through ongoing conversations, reflection, practical tools, and individualized guidance, students learn how to:

 • develop effective academic habits and manage complex workloads